For all you writerly types, these books will teach you something new, make you laugh out loud, and inspire you to sit down and get to work.

 If you count yourself among Truss’s target audience--the tiny minority of people “who love punctuation and don’t like to see it mucked about with”--this book will make you laugh until you cry.
 Her chapter on the semicolon (I’m a fan) is my very favorite.
 Tons of fun for grammar geeks.
 More info →

 This slim volume (114 pages) is well worth spending an afternoon on.
 Memoir readers everywhere will thank Roach for her no-nonsense rules for writing your own story: you can write about anything, but just because something happens, doesn’t make it interesting.
 Have no fear: Roach will help you make it interesting.
-Entertaining and dead-practical.
+Entertaining and dead-practical: if you're a writer, you'll learn to write better; readers will learn to better appreciate the genre—and know how to spot a good specimen when they see it.
 More info →

 If you’re crazy (or compulsive) about reading, you’ll recognize yourself on the pages of this essay collection.
 Perhaps you’ve experienced the pain/pleasure of merging libraries with a new spouse (“Marrying Libraries”), or utilize questionable bookmarking strategies (“Never Do That to a Book”), or self-identify as a compulsive proofreader (“Insert a Carat”--my favorite!).
 Smart, interesting, and laugh-out-loud funny.
 More info →